adjust/unity_sdk/README.md

 bettween sessions.
 This means that the SDK is in online mode whenever it is started, even if the app was terminated in offline mode.

-### 12. Device id's
+### 12. Device IDS

-Certains services such as Google Analytics, require that Device and Client IDs must first coordinate in order to prevent duplicate reporting.
+Certain services (such as Google Analytics) require you to coordinate Device and Client IDs in order to prevent duplicate reporting.

 #### Android

-To obtain the device identifier Google Advertising Id, there is a restriction that it can only be read in a background thread.
+If you need to obtain the Google Advertising ID, There is a restriction that only allows it to be read in a background thread.
-By calling the function `getGoogleAdId` with a `Action<string>` delegate, it will make sure that it will work in any situation:
+If you call the function `getGoogleAdId` with a `Action<string>` delegate, it will work in any situation:

 ```cs
 Adjust.getGoogleAdId((string googleAdId) => {